Nkluge-correa/Model-Library/submissions/0SUBMISSION-TEMPLATE.md

 - Date of Publication: 11/01/2021
 - Organization: [Organization Name](link-to-their-home-page) (Public Company)
 - Country/Origin: United States of America
-- License: License used Apache 2.0
+- License: Apache 2.0 License
 - Publication: [Name of a publication or repository tied to the model](link-to-the-model-paper-or-repo)

 ## Description

-A description of the model, how it is, how it works, how it was developed, and how it is licensed.
+A description of the model.
+What it is, how it works, how it was developed, and how it is licensed.
 Maximum three paragraphs long!

 ## Organization